pvk-96/Journal/README.md

 I have created an agent, given it around 20 intents and trained it on generic professional questions.
 I have also trained the agent on small talk since dialogflow has so many small talk questions pre-built.
 Tomorrow I will have to integrate the agent to my website, test it and deploy. will update tomorrow

+26-08-2025:
+Today, I have not done much.
+But I took my time retraining the bot again with even more training phrases and responses.